lblod/delta-consumer/README.md

 #### How Queries Are Matched with Triples

 All incoming delta triples (insert or delete) are processed one by one.
-The mapping queries are filtered based on whether the delta triple matches any triple patterns in the basic graph pattern of the `WHERE` clause.
-Only simple triple patterns are considered at this stage.
-Filters, subqueries, variable bindings, etc., are ignored.
+The mapping queries are filtered based on whether the delta triple matches any triple patterns in the basic graph pattern of the `WHERE` clause. **Only simple triple patterns are considered at this stage.
+Filters, subqueries, variable bindings, property paths, etc., are not yet supported and might cause unexpected behaviour.**

 **Example Delta Triple:**